Scott Joplin - The King of

 describe Joplin's compositions in these terms:

-he collected the black Midwestern Folk rag ideas as raw material
+collected the black Midwestern Folk rag ideas as raw

-other outstanding features that characterize black folk music.
+features that characterize black folk music.
+In this

-In this creative synthesis, . . . the traditional march became
+creative synthesis, . . . the traditional march

-the dominant form, and the result was a new art form, the
+became the dominant form, and the result was a new

 Fortunately, Joplin's rags have been widely recorded